Supported features

 Requirements

-- Access to Glean’s deployment console for connector setup.
+- Access to Glean’s admin console for connector setup.

 - API network access between Glean and Greenhouse over HTTPS.